-The process of a buildup of certain chemical substances or toxins at the higher trophic levels of a food chain is termed as Biomagnification.
+The process of a buildup of certain chemical substances or toxins at the higher trophic levels of a food chain is termed Biomagnification.
 This is also referred to as biological magnification.
 The chemical substances include certain toxins, heavy metals, mercury and other harmful products at a higher concentration.
-As these substances increase and accumulate, it moves up in a food chain.
+As these substances increase and accumulate, it moves up in the food chain.
 When these contaminated substances are consumed by different levels of organisms in a food chain, it results in severe health hazards.

 Explore more: Biomagnification

-The process of accumulating toxic chemicals such as pollutants, pesticides and other toxins directly into the human body either through air, water, food intake, or directly through the skin is termed as Bioaccumulation.
+The process of accumulating toxic chemicals such as pollutants, pesticides and other toxins directly into the human body either through the air, water, food intake, or directly through the skin is termed Bioaccumulation.
 As this toxic compound accumulates within the human body, it increases the risk of chronic poisoning and other severe health disorders.